plone/ploneorg.admin/sysadmin/documentation/services.rst

 Planet
 ------

-The Plone planet (http://planet.plone.org) aggregates feeds of various community members for the enjoyment of all.
+Planet Plone (http://planet.plone.org) aggregates blog feeds of various community members to a single website, for the enjoyment of all.

 Details
 ~~~~~~~